hermannheringer/facet4windows/README.md

 Introduction:

-The PowerShell script presented here automates routine tasks on Windows 10 and 11 distributions, specifically focusing on improving performance for devices with limited CPU and RAM resources.
+The PowerShell script presented here automates routine tasks on Windows 10 and 11 distributions, specifically focusing on improving performance and reducing overall latency for devices with limited CPU and RAM resources.
 While the script does not target IT administrators or serve as an ``"anti-tracking"`` solution, it aims to balance maintaining desired functionality and optimising system performance.

 Approach and Scope: